GitButler Logo

 Ready to Go

 Ok, now we're all setup and you should see our main working screen.
 If you had a branch with some work in progress, you should see it imported already.
-In this case, I had a branch called group-pr-summaries-by-tag so we see that already applied with some changes already in it.
+Otherwise, you will see a blank workspace with no branches applied.

 Do Some Work